autokey/autokey/FAQ.md

     output = system.exec_command(commandstr)
     keyboard.send_keys(output)

-but this creates another process and makes your macro dependent on the behavior of the external command with respect to both its output format and any error conditions it may generate.
+but this creates another process and makes your script dependent on the behavior of the external command with respect to both its output format and any error conditions it may generate.

 Background